Malek23923/getdirections/README.txt

 Also remember to go to Administer > User management > Permissions and set up permissions according to your needs.

-If you have the location module installed you can make use of any nodes containing location information.
+If you have the location or getlocations_fields module installed you can make use of any nodes containing location information.

 For instance, if you want to "preload" the getdirections form with information about the destination use a URL in this format: